noelle-crawfish/Enumerating-Polycubes/README.md

        res
        ]

+The above code generates all permutations of *n* points within the space, and tests each one for uniqueness and validity.
 With this method, I was only able to generate polycube sets up to *n* = 3 cubes.

 ![3-cube set][2]